daos-stack/daos/docs/admin/self_healing.md

   rebuild does not necessarily trigger automatically and can be delayed based on user requirements.
 Delay rebuild is mostly out of scope for this section.

-On starting a DAOS system and pool creation, default `self_heal` flags will be set as follows:
+On creating a DAOS system, default `self_heal` flags will be set as follows:

 * **System-level:** `exclude;pool_exclude;pool_rebuild`
 * **Pool-level:** `exclude;rebuild`